 IMPORTANT: Indiana law provides every property owner with a right to appeal their assessed value.
 It should be noted that, when deciding to file an appeal, a taxpayer should be aware that the assessed value can go up, go down or possibly stay the same.

 The Boone County Assessor’s Office mailed the 2023 Form 11’s on April 28th.
 The deadline to file an appeal is June 15th, 2023.
 Appeals can be emailed to: [email protected]

-If a property owner chooses to file an assessment appeal, please select the Form 130 from the on-line forms tab on the left.
+If a property owner chooses to file an assessment appeal, please select the Form 130 from the on-line forms portion of the Assessor’s page.
 A property owner has 45 days from the date of the “Form 11 Notice of Assessment” to file an appeal.
 The deadline will be printed at the bottom of your Form 11 notice.
 It will also be listed on this site and displayed in our office.

-If any individual other than the owner files or represents the owner on appeal, they must have a signed Power of Attorney from the owner.
+If any individual other than the owner or a family member files or represents the owner on appeal, they must have a signed Power of Attorney from the owner.